cran/rankinma/README.md

     supports two sub-type of line chart in terms of simple line chart (a line on a chart) and composite line chart (multiple lines on a chart).
+-   **Heat plot:** a new graphics for showing global metrics of treatment ranking (i.e. SUCRA and P-score) for each outcome, and *rankinma* supports to gather all heat plots of outcomes with interests on a plot.
+-   **Spie chart:** a new graphics proposed in 2020 for displaying multiple global metrics of treatment ranking (i.e. SUCRA and P-score) from outcomes with interests by each treatment, and *rankinma* supports to place all spie charts on a plot.

 ## Flow and functions

 Users can visualize treatment ranking after network meta-analysis in